ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 ## Single Algorithm Behavior

-S
-flows using that algorithm share a bottleneck link, with no other algorithms operating.
+The following criteria evaluate the proposed algorithm when one or more flows using that algorithm share a bottleneck link, with no other algorithms operating.

 ### Protection Against Congestion Collapse